beichen-xing/Effective-Java-Code-Snippet/README.md

 # Effective-Java-Code-Snippet
-Code-Snipped from the book *Effective Java 4th edition*
+Code-Snippet from the book *Effective Java 4th edition*